 In order to attract new users, Pinduoduo constantly conducts some kind of promotions.
 Flash sales and time-limited offers take place in the platform every day, which increases the percentage of user returns.
 Such restrictions do not allow you to think for a long time, but immediately make an impulsive purchase decision.

 The more users talk about their purchases, the more chances they have to get a discount, which leads to the fact that information about products on Pinduoduo is distributed through social networks such as WeChat.
-Pinduoduo agreed with the main Chinese Internet holding company Tencent and was able to integrate their e-commerce platform into the most popular social network in China.
+Pinduoduo agreed with the main Chinese Internet holding company Tencent and was able to integrate their e-commerce platform into the most popular social site in China.
 Pinduoduo also integrated WeChat Pay, unlike other platforms that use Alipay.

 Thanks to the use of the buzz marketing business model, the company has a huge volume of sales.
 Organic content created by users allowed Pinduoduo to become one of the most unique e-commerce platforms in China.